 Posts categorised ‘Film and TV’

-The other night, Viv and I finished watching Rake (IMDB link).
+The other night, Viv and I finished watching Rake (IMDB link ).
 If you’re not familiar, it’s an Australian comedy-drama about a randy barrister, Cleaver Greene, whose life is a neverending trainwreck.
 And before I get too deep into the rest of this post, I can confirm that it is a seriously funny, though densely-plotted, absurdist kind of show.
-They made five seasons of it, each with …
+They made five …

 For the hardcore faithful, by contrast, watching any new episode of Doctor Who is an uncomfortably fraught experience – one that’s wont to magnify the show’s every blemish and duff note, and leave you seriously questioning your life choices.
 Or is that just me?